chrisyamas/chrisyamas/README.md

-### Hello World! 🌍 I'm a Data Engineer & Developer who cares about social impact.
+### I'm a Data Engineer & Developer who cares about social impact.

 Combining a deep passion for data engineering with full-stack development skills, I am a proactive problem-solver who excels in creating efficient, scalable, and clean solutions in complex data environments.
 My technical prowess is rooted in a broad range of languages like Python, SQL, R, and JavaScript, and further complemented by my proficiency with tools like Apache Spark, AWS, Django, Docker, and many more.